kubernetes/community/contributors/design-proposals/add-on/coredump-daemonset.md

 When coredump happens, linux kernel will call coredump-detector and give core dump file as standard input to coredump-detector. coredump-detector will:
-* access the docker api and distinguish where(which container) the core dump comes from
+* access the container runtime service and distinguish where(which container) the core dump comes from
 * access the kubernetes cluster and distinguish which namespace this pod belongs to
 * register the coredump metadata to api-server
 * save core dump file to local host cache